 One of the first “rules” we set in the early stages of dating is open and honest communication.
 I’ve been amazed by the level of comfort we have with each other to talk about everything under the sun, from sessions we’ve attended to the hurts we carry.
 Can you imagine having to hide your inner thoughts and darkest secrets from someone who will be with you for the rest of your life?
 Being transparent with each other—knowing that you will not be condemned or laughed at, but forgiven and comforted—is very important.

-4. She is an active participant, not a passive follower or a pure recipient, in the relationship
+4. She is an active participant in the relationship

 It takes two hands to clap.
 For a relationship to work, it takes both parties to be actively working on it.
 Your partner cannot be a “yes sir, yes sir, three bags full” partner, but one who participates actively with you.
 I am thankful that in our relationship, she doesn’t allow me to be chauvinistic nor does she behave like a princess who cannot take “no” for an answer.
 I am glad that she questions my decisions to know where I am coming from and to help sharpen my thinking so that I can make better decisions in the future.